hyeonghun1/hyeonghun1.github.io/_pages/about.md

 Recent News
 ======
+**August, 2026** My second journal paper ["Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing"](https://doi.org/10.1109/TSM.2026.3694257) has now officially published in _IEEE Transactions on Semiconductor Manufacturing_!

+**July, 2026** It was pleasure to give at the [WCCM-ECCOMAS 2026 conference](https://wccm-eccomas2026.org/) on [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://www.sciencedirect.com/science/article/pii/S0021999125007004?via%3Dihub), in a beautiful city of Munich!
+It was a great opportunity to learn about exciting work in scientific machine learning, digital twins, reduced-order modeling, and uncertainty quantification, with a wide variety of applications of biology, fluid mechanics, material science, and many other fields.
+It was also nice to see many people in the field, especially great to finally meet in person and connect with researchers whose work I had previously known only through their papers!

 **June, 2026** I attended the ["2026 URSSI summer school"](https://github.com/si2-urssi/summerschool-June2026) on research software engineering in Boston.
 I'm very grateful that I learned all the good software development practices, including software design, modularity, collaboration via GitHub, software testing, packaging/distributing Python software, etc. This valuable experience will help me carry these skills forward in my future career, allowing me to write more reliable, maintainable, and collaborative software as a researcher and a developer.

 **May, 2026** I'm looking forward to presenting our work [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://www.sciencedirect.com/science/article/pii/S0021999125007004?via%3Dihub) at the [WCCM-ECCOMAS 2026 conference](https://wccm-eccomas2026.org/) in Munich!